xapi-project/xapi-project.github.io/xapi/futures/thin-lvhd/thin-lvhd.md

 ![Allocation plane](allocation-plane.png)

-All VM disk writes are channelled through `tapdisk3` which keeps track of the remaining reserved space within the device mapper device.
+All VM disk writes are channelled through `tapdisk` which keeps track of the remaining reserved space within the device mapper device.
 When the free space drops below a "low-water mark", tapdisk sends a message to a local per-SR daemon called `local-allocator` and requests more